 Cable - Internet - Phone

 In 1983 the department installed the cable infrastructure throughout the city and began offering basic cable television services.
 Since 1983 we have developed the limited basic cable television system into a full broadband telecommunications system offering a wide selection of cable television services from Digital to High Definition programming to VOD (Video on Demand) as well as Turbo High Speed Broadband Internet & Digital Phone services.
-In 1999 the cable infrastructure was rebuilt and upgrades to existing services, enhancements and additional service offerings are continually being introduced.
+In 1999 the cable infrastructure was rebuilt and upgrades to existing services, enhancements and additional service offerings were being introduced.
+Between 2014 & present Wyandotte Cable has gone to all digital & high definition signal format.
+All former equipment for these services has been replaced with new state of the art, technologically advanced equipment which is evident in the quality and number of cable channels as well as speed and reliability of our internet and phone voice services.
 Today the telecommunications utility serves approximately 6,000 cable television subscribers, 5,500 high-speed internet subscribers and 1,100 Digital Phone subscribers with annual revenues of approximately $10 million dollars.

-Wyandotte Municipal Services telecommunications system (Wyandotte Cable) offers competitive television programming selections, Turbo High Speed internet packages and residential and business digital phone service with unlimited local & long distance calling, all with state of the art technology and outstanding customer service.
+Wyandotte Cable telecommunications system offers competitive television programming selections, Turbo High Speed internet packages and residential and business digital phone service with unlimited local & long distance calling, all with state of the art technology and outstanding customer service.

 The utility contributes five percent of its gross revenue to the city’s general fund and supports a cable television studio where public access, local access and government programming is produced.
-In 1999 the municipal telecommunications system was completely rebuilt and consists of 25 linear miles of fiber-optic lines, over 3,000 strand miles of fiber-optic lines and 72 miles of coaxial cable.
+Wyandotte Cable telecommunications system consists of 25 linear miles of fiber-optic lines, over 3,000 strand miles of fiber-optic lines and 72 miles of coaxial cable.

 Technology and advanced equipment upgrades are continually being implemented.
-In 2015/2016 Wyandotte Cable continued work on its systems by eliminating analog services, upgrading via new equipment replacement virtually all the processing (head end) equipment and converting to the preferred all digital technology formats.
-This allowed for the addition of many more HD (High Definition) channels, launch of online access to video programming services and the ability to upgrade internet speeds significantly.
 Look for those upgrades to continue with even faster internet speeds and greater bandwidth capacity, additional television programming and other service enhancements that our customers have come to expect that we will provide.

 A Brief History of the City of Wyandotte